liam0504/Defect-Detection/README.md

 1. Download the training and test data from AOI website [link](https://aidea-web.tw/topic/a49e3f76-69c9-4a4a-bcfc-c882840b3f27)

-2. Run the sort.py to distribute the images into five files.
+2. Run the sort.py to distribute the images into six files.

 3. Implement the train.py to train the model.